 - 1. The responsibility to carry out thorough and timely investigations of reported elder abuse, neglect and exploitation and to intervene to protect the victims and their assets; - The benefits of using the standardized request for records form in order to promote consistency of practice and to increase financial institutions' understanding of the role and authority of APS; - 3.
 The need to be courteous and respectful of the financial institutions' time constraints; - 4.
-The need to form positive working relationships with financial institutions' personnel.
+The desirability of forming positive working relationships with financial institutions' personnel and educating the financial services industry about APS and its roles and responsibilities.